 To learn more about the Don’t Text & Drive program or to schedule a presentation for your school, church or civic organization, Contact Britney Schwartz, trauma prevention specialist, at Britney.Schwartz@parkview.com or (260) 373-7201.

 Guidelines to help you avoid texting while in motion

 Put your phone on silent or out of sight to avoid the temptation of reading or responding to a text.

 Don’t write, send or read a text message while driving, even when stopped at a red light or in traffic.
 These actions put you, and those around you, in danger.
 You may also be breaking the law.
 In Indiana, it is now illegal for a driver under 18 years old to text while driving.

-Turn off your cell phone or PDA and put it in your pocket.
-Wait to use the device until you are safely and legally parked beside the road.
+Wait to use any device until you are safely and legally parked.

 Don’t send or read a text message while cycling, running or participating in other recreational sports.

 Thanks to Evans Toyota of Fort Wayne, the Parkview Trauma Centers have moving billboards for the Don’t Text & Drive trauma prevention campaign.
 In 2010, a Toyota® Scion® began carrying the message to many events in which the trauma centers participate.
 And in 2012, a Toyota Sienna® was equipped for the same mission.
 Evans Toyota provided the vehicles to support Parkview’s efforts to raise awareness of the dangers of texting and driving.

 Find cool Don't Text & Drive gear at donttextdrive.com or at Parkview Safety STore, 1818 Carew St., Suite 140, Fort Wayne, Ind.
 Hours of operation are Tuesdays, 10 a.m. - 1 p.m. and 4 p.m. - 7 p.m.
 Call (260) 373-7201 for more information.